3rdJCG/latex-build-langja/README.md

 * `args`

     The extra arguments to be passed to the LaTeX engine.
-By default, it is `-pdf -file-line-error -halt-on-error -interaction=nonstopmode`.
-This tells `latexmk` to use `pdflatex`.
-Refer to [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

 * `extra_tex_packages`